 Water can also help cleanse the tongue, which we know is the largest source of harmful bacteria in the mouth.
 Simply rinsing with water can help reduce the bacteria on the tongue.

 Yes, even the way you sleep can contribute to bad breath.
 For instance, sleeping with your mouth open causes you to attract more bacteria toward your mouth.
 This often results in a stale taste in the mouth, as well as foul morning breath.
 The problem is complicated by the fact that saliva production slows, as we sleep, causing our mouths to become dry.

 While it may take time, it can be beneficial to train yourself to sleep with your mouth closed.
 It can seem uncomfortable to breathe through your nose at first, but practice will make this second nature.
 Sleeping with your mouth closed will also help you improve your overall oral hygiene.
 Drawing less bacteria into your mouth, as you sleep, will create less of a chance of disease and decay developing.

 If you practice good oral care techniques and follow these suggestions, bad breath should be corrected.
 If the problem persists, there may be an underlying dental problem.
-Contact Smile Angels of Beverly Hills for a free consultation in the Los Angeles area.
+Contact Smile Angels of Beverly Hills for a consultation in the Los Angeles area.
 An initial consultation can uncover problems that may be causing your bad breath and bring you closer to a treatment to resolve the situation.
 In some cases, you may only need a thorough, professional teeth cleaning.
 The professionals at Smile Angels of Beverly Hills can determine how best to help you, so you won’t have to feel ashamed to speak, or smile.